 The school division is working with area churches, fire stations, and other community businesses to provide localized public wireless options around Fluvanna County.
 Although this is not ideal, it does offer families the ability to have access to free public wireless closer to home.
-A list of those options will be available soon.
+A list of those options are available here.

 13. Will student Chromebooks work without internet service?

 Chromebooks work best with reliable internet service.
 However, they can be used offline including:

 When content is provided through a Thumb Drive/Flash Drive.

 When a student’s Google Suite documents have been synced to the device while the student was at school and configured to be used offline.